LucasDelfino92/morrowindsharp/modlist.md

   - Right click **Data Files** and click **Set data directory**.
   - Untick **Realistic_Repair_Optional.esp**.
 Click **OK**.
 - [**Corsair83's Realistic Repair - Add-on**](http://www.mediafire.com/file/p1dhscj4t966b83/Corsair83%2527s_Realistic_Repair_-_Add-on_v1.1.zip/file) by Corsair83: adds additional forges and anvils to major cities and settlements that did not previously contain any.
-- [**Religions Elaborated**](https://www.nexusmods.com/morrowind/mods/47843) by Caeris: adds supply chests, missing temple markers, healing services to healers, disallows you to be a member of both Tribunal Temple and Imperial Cult, adds roleplay options to *some* persuasion quests, and decentralizes the Imperial Cult quests away from Ebonheart.
-  - Only install the **No Quest Changes** optional file.
 - [**Retroactive Health Gain**](https://www.nexusmods.com/morrowind/mods/47959) by hardek: increases health upon level up as though endurance was at its current value for past levels.
 - [**Security Enhanced**](https://www.nexusmods.com/morrowind/mods/47038) by OperatorJack: adds hotkeys for lockpicks and probes, as well as hotkey cycling options, ordering options, and auto-equip options for activating locked or trapped objects.
-- [**Silence**](https://www.nexusmods.com/morrowind/mods/37921?) by Jyggalag117: the player will not be able to speak to NPCs when silenced.
-- [**Speed and Movement Rebalanced**](https://www.nexusmods.com/morrowind/mods/46029/) by Remiros: rebalances the speed attribute and overall movement in the game in an attempt to make it feel more natural.
-  - In TESAME, delete the following records:
-    - GMST **fJumpRunMultiplier**
-  - Save the plugin as **Speed and Movement.ESP**, overwriting the original when asked.
-  - This restores the higher speed when jumping, allowing to clear larger gaps as intended in the vanilla game.
-- [**Supply Chests Merged**](https://www.mediafire.com/file/0imsxgeox22x49g/Supply_Chests_Merged_v1.0.zip/file) by Gavrilo93 and CryptsOfTheDead: merge of the [Imperial Cult](https://www.nexusmods.com/morrowind/mods/47836), [Morag Tong](https://www.nexusmods.com/morrowind/mods/47753), and [Tribunal Temple](https://www.nexusmods.com/morrowind/mods/47656) Supply Chest series, and [Imperial Legion Goods](https://www.nexusmods.com/morrowind/mods/43002).
-  - MO2 will install this mod as a BAIN package.
-Tick the corresponding options and click **OK**:
-    - **00 Complete**: only if you didn't install **Religions Elaborated** earlier.
-    - **02 Religions Elaborated Compatible**: only if you installed **Religions Elaborated** earlier.
 - [**Switchable Scriptures**](https://www.nexusmods.com/morrowind/mods/46680) by Stuporstar and NullCascade: lets you open or close any book or scroll in the game.
   - MO2 will install this mod as a BAIN package.
 Tick the corresponding options and click **OK**:
     - **00 Core**
     - **01 Closed Book Icons**
     - **03 Melchior's Magnificent Manuscripts**: only if you installed **Melchior's Magnificent Manuscripts** earlier.
-- [**Temples with Shrines**](https://www.nexusmods.com/morrowind/mods/45535) by Leyawynn: adds shrines to the temples in Maar Gan, Molag Mar, Suran and Vos.
 - [**Torch Hotkey**](https://www.nexusmods.com/morrowind/mods/45747?) by Remiros, Greatness7, and NullCascade: adds "C" as a dedicated hotkey for light sources.
 It will equip/unequip the first light source in your inventory when pressed and prioritizes already used lights.
 It will also re-equip previously equipped shields, two-handed weapons and ranged weapons.
 - [**Wings of Will - Willpower Based Levitation Speed**](https://www.nexusmods.com/morrowind/mods/46626) by Sataniel: levitation speed is now based on Willpower attribute instead of Speed.
 Calculations are otherwise the same.